oracle/node-oracledb/INSTALL.md

 - Try running `npm cache clean -f` and deleting the `node_modules/oracledb` directory.

-If `require('oracledb')` fails:

-- Do you have multiple copies of Node.js installed?
-Did the correct `npm` and `node-gyp` get invoked?

-- Did you get *Error: Module version mismatch* or *Error: Module did not self-register*?
-You must rebuild node-oracledb when you upgrade Node.js.

 If creating a connection fails:

 - If you got *DPI-1047: Cannot locate an Oracle Client library*,